JupyterLab: A Next-Generation Notebook Interface

 Your code can produce rich, interactive output: HTML, images, videos, LaTeX, and custom MIME types.

-Leverage big data tools, such as Apache Spark, from Python, R and Scala.
-Explore that same data with pandas, scikit-learn, ggplot2, TensorFlow.
+Leverage big data tools, such as Apache Spark, from Python, R, and Scala.
+Explore that same data with pandas, scikit-learn, ggplot2, and TensorFlow.

 A multi-user version of the notebook designed for companies, classrooms and research labs